adegtyarev-org/fast-modbus-python-library/README.md

 # Fast Modbus Library

 ## Description
 !
 This repository is not affiliated with or supported by Wiren Board.
-All code is written by [DeepSeek](https://chat.deepseek.com/), based on the scripts in the repository https://github.com/aadegtyarev/fast-modbus-python-tools
+Based on the scripts in the repository https://github.com/aadegtyarev/fast-modbus-python-tools

 A library for working with Fast Modbus devices via a serial port (RS-485).
 It contains modules for configuring event notifications, scanning devices, and working with the Modbus client.